ucsb-cs56/ucsb-cs56.github.io/_topics/mac.md

 * The JDK
 * `ant` and/or `mvn` (Maven)

 Instructions follow below.
-Note that installing [Homebrew](/topics/mac_homebrew) may make some of this easier.
+Note that installing [MacOS: Homebrew](/topics/mac_homebrew) may make some of this easier.

 # Install the JDK